-Cockapoos are not cheap (about £1500 to £2000, it not more) and if anything, the prices have risen a lot lately.
+Cockapoos are not cheap (about £1500 to £2000, not more); if anything, the prices have risen significantly lately.

 Adopt a cockapoo rather than buy

 This might be easier than it sounds.
-A cute dog like a cockapoo is not going to be around long in a shelter when compared to other breeds.
-I get emails on a weekly basis asking me if I know anywhere that has cockapoos for rehoming.
+A cute dog like a cockapoo will not be around long in a shelter compared to other breeds.
+I get emails every week asking me if I know anywhere that has cockapoos for rehoming.

-There are a few places you can check out like the “Doodles for rehoming” Facebook page who do a great job.
+There are a few places you can check out, like the “Doodles for rehoming” Facebook page, which do a great job.
 They take in cockapoos and other doodles from owners who can’t cope and help them find a new home.
-It’s always good to read their success stories and vet where the dog will be going.
+It’s always good to read their success stories and vet where the dog will go.

 Saving money on dog food

-Food is by far the biggest expense for your cockapoo.
+Food is by far the most significant expense for your cockapoo.
 It’s also one that most people don’t want to cut back on.
-We feed Luna, Lily’s Kitchen which is one of the most expensive foods there is.
+We feed Luna Lily’s Kitchen, one of the most expensive foods there is.

 Do your research

 There is a brilliant website called Allaboutdogfood.co.uk that’s worth checking out.
 This was recommended to us by our dog trainer.
-It recommended a few different brands and you might find a cheaper option on there that has similar nutritional content to your current food.
+It recommends a few different brands, and you might find a cheaper option with similar nutritional content to your current food.

-What you don’t want to end up with is cheap dog food that has no nutritional content.
-We once changed Luna’s food to a cheap brand for a few weeks – her farts stunk, and her behaviour changed for the worse.
+You don’t want to end up with cheap dog food with no nutritional content.
+We once changed Luna’s food to a cheap brand for a few weeks – her farts stunk, and her behaviour worsened.

 Buy the food in bulk

-Our brand of food isn’t on offer that much, but when it is we always stock up and just leave it in the garage so that it’s not taking up space in the kitchen.
+Our brand of food isn’t on offer that much, but when it is, we always stock up and leave it in the garage so that it’s not taking up space in the kitchen.